 Many studies have shown that simply keeping your phone within reach, even if it doesn't make a notification sound, will still reduce your ability to concentrate, affecting your cognitive ability.

-To achieve mental freedom, not being "manipulated" by the phone, not being tempted to use it, to improve learning efficiency, parents need to guide their children to know how to create distance between themselves and the phone.
-The purpose is to reduce distractions and increase the ability to concentrate.
+To achieve mental freedom, not being "manipulated" by the phone, not being compelled to use it, to improve learning efficiency, parents need to guide their children to create distance between themselves and the phone.
+The purpose is to reduce distraction and increase the ability to concentrate.

 For example, children need to know how to put their phones in their bags, drawers, or in another room when they have work to focus on.

 In fact, there will be times when discipline and self-control will decline.
-At this time, the distance actively created with the phone will help children not use the phone uncontrollably.
+At this time, the distance you proactively create with your phone will help your child not use the phone uncontrollably.

 It is these seemingly simple measures that are effective in ensuring concentration and minimizing distraction.